JaxkDev/Vehicles/README.md

 - None

 #### Available Objects:
+- Traffic-Cone
+- No-Entry-Sign
-- Traffic-Cone-Small
+- Stop-Sign

+# NOTICE !
+This is a experimental plugin and is not for performance and probably not the best way to do such plugin but this is great experience for myself.

 # License:
-*ALL* Resources and code provided is licensed under the Open Software License ("OSL") v.
+*ALL* Resources (Including models used) and code provided is licensed under the Open Software License ("OSL") v.
 3.0